LOW-CARB MEDITERRANEAN DIET – #1 Diet for 2018!

 By Steve Blechman

-A new breakthrough, long-term diet study was recently published in the American Heart Association Journal Circulation on measuring body fat!
+A breakthrough, long-term diet study was published in the American Heart Association Journal Circulation on measuring body fat!
 This diet study used magnetic resonance imaging (MRI) technology for the first time, measuring changes in body and organ fat during 18 months on a Mediterranean/low-carb diet, with and without moderate physical exercise.
 MRI is a diagnostic technique that produces computerized images of organs and internal body tissues using a magnetic field and radio waves.
 This is the best approach to date for measuring body fat, compared to weighing people as a result of diet and exercise.
 The scale, skinfold calipers or underwater weighing isn’t giving you the whole picture!

 The research was conducted between Ben-Gurion University of the Negev and Harvard University.
 The research group was led by Drs.
 Iris Shai, Yftach Gepner, Ilan Shelaf and Dan Schwarzfuchs from Ben-Gurion University.
 Dr. Meir Stampfer was also a lead author for the study, and is from the prestigious Harvard University.
 Dr. Stampfer is a well-known authority on nutrition and obesity.
 The study analyzed the implementation of positive dietary changes and how this could help in reducing body fat, particularly visceral (abdominal) body fat.